-I am absolutely amazed as to the number of questions you have about the opposite sex.
+I am absolutely amazed by the number of questions you have about the opposite sex.
 Let’s face it, relationships and romance and the emotions that come with them are really important.
-They can affect the rest of our lives for good or for bad.
-I hope you find yourself getting answers to some of the problems keeping you from experiencing the positive effects of having great relationships.
+In this blog I will address two issues I’ve been asked recently about dating relationships that you might be able to relate to.

 Our caller Amelia asked: “I’ve been with my boyfriend for about three months now and he’s great, but I just feel like I’m not good enough for him.
 I’m 19, he’s 21, and he’s perfect, but I always feel like I’m being compared to his ex-girlfriend from three years ago, or that I’m just not good for him.
 He says that’s not true, but I can’t get past feeling that he’s too good for me.
 It’s starting to affect our relationship, how do I get over this?”